ubc-library-rc/tableau-dashboard/index.md

 At the end of this workshop, you will be able to:

-1. Recognize the characteristics of an effective visualization
+1. Use more than one data source in the same dashboard
-2. Format data for visualization
+2. Apply calculations in your Tableau charts
-3. Create a simple visualization using Tableau software
+3. Assemble a simple dashboard using Tableau

 ## Pre-workshop setup
 This workshop includes hands-on practice with Tableau software.
 To participate fully please do the following **before the workshop**